 Families feel pressure to choose between two options

 An increasing number of families have figured out how to combine parental care with a flexible work arrangement that allows both parents to maintain fulfilling work and careers while also staying involved at home.
-We call this Shared Care – a solution that gives people a new option for approaching work and family where both parents share in meeting the child care and financial needs of their families.
-In Shared Care families both parents learn how to redesign work so they can be actively involved in the care of their children.
-Some Shared Care parents flex at the same time, some take turns over the school year, others flex for the first child and then switch for the second.
-Whether two-parent households, single-parent households, or households where parents live apart, parents in Shared Care families work while continuing to create time for the important and rewarding job of caring for family.
+We call this Shared Care.
+When parents “share care” they learn how to redesign work so they both can be actively involved in the care of their children and share in the financial needs of their families.
+Some Shared Care parents flex at the same time, some take turns over the school year, others flex one way for the first child and then switch roles for the second child.
+Whether two-parent households, single-parent households, or households where parents live apart, Shared Care families work while continuing to create time for the important and rewarding job of caring for family.

-ThirdPath can help show you how to use the power and strength of Shared Care.
-We help parents:
+ThirdPath can help show you how to use the power and strength of Shared Care

-- Learn how to change the way they work by flexing when, where and how much you work
+~ Learn how to change the way they work by flexing when, where and how much work they do

-- Create partnerships to effectively meet both family and work obligations
+~ Create a partnership to effectively meet both family and work obligations

 Questions About Shared Care